BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/adding_logic_oncmd.md

 # Implementing OnCmd

+> [!TIP]
+> You **do not** need to be provide an implementation or override the GetAddInInfo method.
+PDMSDK takes care of setting the add-in information through the definition attributes discussed previously.

-This method gets called by PDM whenever a menu command or a hooked event is triggered.
-There are two arguments passed into this method.
+The OnCmd gets called by PDM whenever a menu command or a hooked event is triggered.
+There are two arguments passed into this method:

 1. `EdmCmd poCmd`

    This object contains information about the event that triggered this call as well as attributes for the vault and vault view that triggered the event.

 > [!TIP]
 > For complete information about `EdmCmd`, refer to this [page](https://help.solidworks.com/2023/english/api/epdmapi/EPDM.Interop.epdm~EPDM.Interop.epdm.EdmCmd.html)

 2. `EdmCmdData[] ppoData`